Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Introduction

 \paragraph{Data challenges in hybrid stream processing} A key challenge in stream processing is temporal variation in the concept space.
-This includes changes in the prevalence of different concepts (virtual drifts), changes in the way in which a concept is expressed (population drifts), and changes in the definition of a concept (concept drifts) \citep{gama_survey_2014} as illustrated in Figure \ref{fig:drift}.
-For example, consider the task of processing crisis-related instances posted in social media during a natural disaster, such as a hurricane.
-To find instances that can help emergency managers in a response agency, we need to categorize them as irrelevant or relevant for actionable services \citep{purohit_social-eoc_2018} and, in the case of relevant instances, further categorize them into fine-grained information classes such as infrastructure damage, donations, and so on \citep{castillo_big_2016}.
-In this setting, virtual drifts and population drifts occur as the crisis unfolds.
-An example of virtual drift is the variation in the content as a crisis evolves \citep{sutton_terse_2015, olteanu_what_2015}.
-For instance, given a class concept such as caution and advice, at the beginning instances might be urgent and generic, warning the public about a potentially dangerous event (such as a hurricane warning) – while later during the crisis, the same category of instances may become more specific and less urgent (such as warning people to avoid drinking contaminated water).
-An example of population drift is the change in the prevalence of different class instances, which across several events has been observed to follow a certain progression \citep{olteanu_what_2015}.
-For instance, starting with instances of caution and advice immediately after a sudden onset crisis event and later on, the other classes of information may be prevalent such as appeals for relief donations.
-These temporal variations are expected, and they have an effect on the quality of the annotations due to the learning behavior of human annotators about the representation of a class concept, which in turn impacts the entire system when used to train the automatic part of the hybrid system.
+This includes changes in the distribution of data that leads to change in decision boundaries (virtual drifts), changes in the population from which future samples will be drawn (population drift), and changes in the definition of a concept (concept drift) \citep{gama_survey_2014} as illustrated in Figure \ref{fig:drift}.
+For example, consider the task of processing crisis-related instances posted on social media during a natural disaster, such as a hurricane.
+To find instances that can help emergency managers in a response agency, we need to categorize them as irrelevant or relevant for actionable services \citep{purohit_social-eoc_2018}, and in the case of relevant instances, further categorize them into fine-grained information classes such as infrastructure damage, donations, and so on \citep{castillo_big_2016}.
+In this setting, both virtual drifts and population drifts occur as the crisis unfolds.
+An example of virtual drift is content variation as a crisis evolves \citep{sutton_terse_2015, olteanu_what_2015}.
+Consider a class concept such as \emph{caution and advice}.
+In the beginning, instances might be urgent and generic, warning the public about a potentially dangerous event (such as a hurricane warning).
+Later, the same category of instances may become more specific and less urgent (such as warning people to avoid drinking contaminated water).
+An example of population drift is change in the prevalence of different class instances, which follow a certain progression across many events \citep{olteanu_what_2015}.
+For instance, immediately after a sudden onset crisis event, instances of caution and advice appear.
+Later on, other classes of information may be prevalent such as appeals for relief donations.
+These temporal variations are expected.
+They have a potential effect on annotation quality due to the learning behavior of human annotators about the representation of a class concept, which, in turn, impacts the entire system when used to train the automatic part of a hybrid system.